Diego875621/Data_Science/README.md

 I have a bachelor's degree in Pharmacy and am specializing in clinical and prescription pharmacy.
 My scientific initiation was on analytical chemistry with validation of analytical methods by HPLC on drugs.
 In addition, I am now learning Data Science and am thinking about integrating my knowledge, applying it to business and academia.

-**Background in:** Clinical pharmacy, medicinal and analytical chemistry, Python, Machine Learning.
+**Background in:** Data Science, Python, Machine Learning, Medicinal and analytical chemistry, Clinical pharmacy, .

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/diego-andrade-b73110124/)